Prunus korshinskyi

 Prunus korshinskyi (syn.
 Amygdalus korshinskyi (Hand.-Mazz.)
 Bornm.) is a species of Prunus in the family Rosaceae.
 It was first discovered in Syria, and is also locally native in Turkey and southeastern Europe.
 It is threatened by habitat loss.
 It is a deciduous shrub growing to 3.5 m tall, related to the almond.
+The species is named after Sergei Korzhinsky.

 Cultivation and uses

 The seeds are edible though bitter, similar to a bitter almond.
 They can be used either raw or cooked.